mverboom/build/BUILD.md

 `TMPDIR` (defaults to ~/temp)
 Temporary directory where the software building takes place.

+`LOG` (defaults to ~/log)
+Log directory where output of the build process for each build is stored.

 `RECIPEDIR` (defaults to ~/recipes)
 Directory with recipe files.